 - 1 cup matzo meal

-- 1 tbsp paprika (optional)
+- 1 tablespoon paprika (optional)

 - Oil for frying (make sure your oil is kosher for Passover)